praekelt/django-formfactory/README.rst

         - position: the position at which the field should be rendered in the form
         - form: the ``Form`` object
         - field_type: a set of field type, defined in the app settings
+        - widget: a set of widgets, defined in app settings
         - label: the field label text
         - initial: an initial value the field will be populated with
         - max_length: the maximum length a value can be